TobiWo/link-operator-telegram-bot/README.md

 ## Start the bot

 To get information about necessary cli-arguments start the compose with `--help` or check the summary table below (*TODO*).
+Furhtermore, the compose mounts a folder `resources` into the dist-folder within the container.
+The `resources` folder needs to have a file called `address_info.yml`.
+This file contains all you operator related addresses.
+You can find a template of this file within the `resources` folder in the repo.